Skip to content

 from Humphrey

-Original price $241.00 - Original price $369.00
+Original price $261.00 - Original price $261.00

 Original price

-Current price $241.00
+Current price $261.00

 Colored gemstones 5x5 mm, princess cut, rope 0.5 mm

-The integrated necklace is a delicate 0.5 mm stainless steel cable that nestles perfectly around the neck.
+The integrated necklace is a delicate 0.5 mm stainless steel cable that fits perfectly around the neck.
 The clasp is equipped with a push button and is therefore very easy to open and close - and is securely closed.

 Topaz Blue and White:

-.With a grade of 8 on the 10-part Mohs scale, topaz is one of the hardest of all gemstones - only diamond, sapphire and ruby are even harder.
+With a grade of 8 on the 10-part Mohs scale, topaz is one of the hardest of all gemstones - only diamond, sapphire and ruby are harder.

 Rhodolite Red:

-Citrine Yellow:
+Citrine yellow:

 Amethyst Violet:

-Tourmaline Pink and Green:
+Tourmaline pink and green:

-The name tourmaline comes from the Sinhalese word "tura mali".
-Translated, it means something like "stone with mixed colors".
+The name tourmaline comes from the Sinhalese word “tura mali”.
+Translated it means something like “stone with mixed colors”.

 Humphrey only uses pink and green tourmalines.